posit-dev/publisher/docs/installation.md

 > [!WARNING]
 >
 > [VSCode uses inotify](https://github.com/microsoft/vscode/wiki/File-Watcher-Issues) on Linux installations.
-If file changes aren't propagating in the Publisher extension, ensure you have `inotify` installed.
+If file changes aren't updating the Publisher extension, ensure you have `inotify` installed.
 > To install `inotify` on Debian, use the following command:<br />
 >
 > ```